 Dr. Xinping Xi was born in the Jiangsu province, China.
 He obtained his B.Sc. degree in Traditional Chinese Medicine from the Nanjing University of Chinese Medicine, and received his PhD on the topic of “Venom-Based Peptides” from the Queen’s University Belfast, one of the top pharmacy schools in the United Kingdom.
 Dr. Xi was a postdoctoral fellow in Prof. Kwok's laboratory, and he also served in the Proteomics Core as a core manager during that period of time.
 Now Dr. Xi is based in UK, he continues his research work with Prof. Kwok as a collaborator on the discovery of anti-cancer peptide drugs from animal venoms.

 Dr. Ravikiran Mahadevappa has obtained his PhD from Aarhus University, Denmark.
 He has previously worked in the Kidney Physiology group, Department of Biomedicine, Aarhus University under the guidance of Prof. Henrik Birn.
 Dr. Mahadevappa was a postdoctoral fellow in Prof. Kwok's research group from Oct 2015 until Oct 2017.
-He is currently based in Sweden, and he continuous his research work with Prof. Kwok as a collaborator on analyzing the MCM protein family and its role in cancer.
+He is currently based in USA, and he continuous his research work with Prof. Kwok as a collaborator on analyzing the MCM protein family and its role in cancer.

 Dr. Bin Li studied her PhD degree in Prof. Kwok's laboratory at the University of Macau from Aug 2014 to Nov 2017.
 She currently holds a Lectureship in the School of Medicine & Life Sciences at the Nanjing University of Chinese Medicine.